cryptomail/public_problem_solving/slack/p1-be-qa/PushNotifications/Readme.md

 3. The orchestration agent will write to the (specially constructed) orchestration lines from the mock push server
 4. The orchestration agent will be able to read arbitrary data from the push db.

-##Grand Assumptions And Necessities:
-1. The Slack back end consists of a series of broken out services to perform atomic operations on their specific domains
-2. The Slack back end is composable via configuration, and interfaces may be easily configured through fluent IoC or config files, thus allowing conformant interfaces to be switched out relatively easily for the purposes of testing.

 ###Testing the system
 ####Setup: